Zinier raises $90M to automate field service management – TechCrunch

 A number of players are working on the field service management space.
 Major giants such as Salesforce and Microsoft own stakes in firms that operate in this industry and also offer their own products.
 ServiceMax was earlier acquired by GE Digital for $915 million.
 Without calling names, Dhar cautioned that some of its competitors are merely digitizing the pen and paper logs, and are not really optimizing the process.

 “It is critical for companies to optimize this costly and complex part of their business, and Zinier has the platform-based technology and team to take on this global, multi-industry market.
-We are excited to partner with Zinier and support them in their mission of changing the paradigm on field service work on a global scale,” said Will Griffith, Partner at ICONIQ Capital.
+We are excited to partner with Zinier and support them in their mission of changing the paradigm on field service work on a global scale,” said Will Griffith, partner at ICONIQ Capital.